duracellko/duracellko.net/Duracellko.NET/input/posts/2024/06/round-lot-validation-part-1.md

 Title: Round-lot validation (part 1)
-Published: 2024-06-25
+Published: 2024-06-27
 Tags:
 - floating-point numbers
 - numerical computing
 ---
-Recently I was implementing a validation checking that user entered number fits into a configured round-lot.
-For example when a round-lot is 2 then only even numbers are allowed values.
+Recently I was implementing a validation checking that a number entered by user fits into a configured round-lot.
+For example when the round-lot is 2 then only even numbers are allowed values.
 Other examples would be:

 | Round-lot | Allowed values      | Not allowed values |
 |-----------|---------------------|--------------------|